What is El Niño?

 El Nińo is a climate pattern that drives year-to-year variation in global surface temperature and long-term warming trends.
 Trade winds normally blow across the Pacific Ocean and help move warm water from South America towards Asia, driving the upwelling of water process.
 El Nińo weakens these trade winds and disrupts this movement of warm water.
 This has a colossal effect on the world’s weather, causing warm and dry conditions in some areas and drenching others with rain and flooding.
 An El Nińo event typically sticks around for between 9-12 months at a time but it can last years (National Ocean Atmospheric Administration).

-Scientists have predicted its arrival this year with potentially significant impacts worldwide, including a push towards dangerous levels of global warming (Washington Post).
+Scientists have predicted its arrival this year with potentially significant impacts worldwide, including a push toward dangerous levels of global warming (Washington Post).
 This year is already shaping up to be one of the top four warmest years on record – and with the help of El Niño, it has a chance of being the warmest on record (Carbon Brief).

 What are the social impacts?